connertate/connerTate/README.md

 Conner Tate
 </h1>
 <p align="center">
-👋 Hi, I'm Conner, an iOS Developer with a passion for designing and building apps.
+👋 Hey!
+I'm Conner, an iOS Developer with a passion for designing and building apps.
 </p>

 # Experience